agregers/reply/ASSIGNMENT.md

 ##### 3. Approximately how many hours did it take you to complete this assignment? #####
-> It took me approximately 6-8 hours to go through the prompt, read through / understand the npm module I would be working on (reply) and to finish commenting and adding details that would be helpful for a user that may be using this module.
+> It took me approximately 8 - 10 hours to go through the prompt, read through / understand the npm module I would be working on (reply) and to finish commenting and adding details that would be helpful for a user that may be using this module.
 I then spent another 1 1/2 hours on completing this write up.
 So overall I would say I spent 10+ hours on this assignment overall.

 ##### 4. Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
 > I did some research using Node.js documentation online @ https://nodejs.org/api to get a better grasp on what certain modules did (ex. readline)
-I also relied heavily on the website @ http://usejsdoc.org/about-getting-started.html to understand the formatting for commenting in js
+I also relied heavily on the website @ http://usejsdoc.org/about-getting-started.html to understand the formatting for commenting in js.
+I also got help from Joel on fixing an octale error that showed up when I tried installing jsdocs.

 ##### 5. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
 > I wouldn't say that there is a specific problem with the assignment, but having more options under the list of modules that could be used for the assignment may make the assignment better and allow students more ideas of starting points.
-Otherwise, I thought the assignment was well laid out and well explained.
+I also had a difficult time fixing an octale error, but luckily Joel was available to show me a solution to get my jsdocs up and running.
+More explanation of jsdocs in the future would be helpful overall.